DaMSL/K3/README.md

 ---
 ##Cloud Deployment
 Alternatively, we have developed EC2 Cloud Formation templates which will automatically set up and launch a Mesos cluster with the Flask-based Scheduler web interface in your AWS account.
+See the [EC2](https://github.com/DaMSL/K3/tree/development/tools/scheduler/ec2) for more information on setting up your cloud environment.

 ---
 ## Building K3